Generate a fraction_design table for EstimateFractions.

 Character vector of the set of mutational populations present in your data.
 For example, s4U fed data with standard nucleotide recoding chemistry (e.g., TimeLapse, SLAM, TUC, AMUC, etc.) would have a

-of c("TC").
-Dual labeling experiments with s4U and s6G feeds would have amutrate_populations
+mutrate_populationsof c("TC").
+Dual labeling experiments with s4U and s6G feeds would have amutrate_populationsof c("TC", "GA").

 Value